- Instructions for Form 1120-FSC - Introductory Material

 Complete lines 1a through 1h for the shareholder (individual, corporation, partnership, trust, or estate) that was the principal shareholder at the beginning of the FSC's tax year.
-See the Note on page 4 under Accounting Period.
+See the Note under Accounting Period, earlier.

 Enter the information in the following order: city or town, state or province, country, and foreign postal code.
 Follow the country's practice for entering the name of the state or province and postal code.
 Do not abbreviate the country name.

 If the FSC is a subsidiary in a parent-subsidiary controlled group and the principal shareholder is not the common parent of the group, complete lines 2a through 2g for the common parent.
 Enter the consolidated total assets on line 2d for a group that files a consolidated return; otherwise, enter only the common parent's total assets.

 Check the "Yes" box on line 2 if the FSC is a subsidiary in a parent-subsidiary controlled group.
 This applies even if the FSC is a subsidiary member of one group and the parent corporation of another.

 The term "parent-subsidiary controlled group" means one or more chains of corporations connected through stock ownership (sections 927(d)(4) and 1563(a)(1)).
 Both of the following requirements must be met: